robingould/art-of-itself/README.md

 # Art of Itself
-Ascii of a word in the shape of itself!
+Ascii art of a word in the shape of itself!

 # How to use :0
 ``` bash